 Clostridioides difficile is often shortened to C. difficile or C. diff.
-It was previously known as Clostridium difficile.
-It is a type of bacteria (bug) which can be found in the gut of about 5% of the population without causing any diarrhoea.
+It is a type of bacteria (bug) found in the gut of about 5% of the population without causing diarrhoea.
 This is because the bug is normally kept under control by the 'good' bacteria present in the gut.

-However, if the number of good bacteria is reduced, for example by taking antibiotics, Clostridioides difficile can multiply quickly and produce toxins (poisons) which can inflame the gut and cause diarrhoea.
+However, if the number of good bacteria is reduced, for example by taking antibiotics, Clostridioides difficile can multiply and produce toxins which inflame the gut and cause diarrhoea.
 The Clostridioides difficile bacteria are passed out in the faeces of an infected person.
 Once outside the body, they change to the spore form which can survive in the environment (surroundings) for a long time.